About the author ⁄ CTBA

 CHRB Meeting Advisory

-From CHRB ARCADIA, Calif.
-(Feb.
-21, 2018) — The California Horse Racing Board will conduct its regular monthly meeting February 22, at Santa Anita Park beginning at 9:30 a.m.
-The public is encouraged to attend.
-An audio-only webcast of the Board meeting can be heard through a link on the CHRB website (webcast).
+From CHRB PLEASANTON, Calif.
+(June 14, 2018) — The California Horse Racing Board will conduct its regular monthly meeting Thursday, June 21, in the Pleasanton Satellite Wagering Facility at the Alameda County Fairgrounds beginning at 10 a.m.
+The Board will immediately go into closed session.
+The public session is scheduled to reconvene at 11:15.
+An audio-only webcast of the public session can be heard through a link on the CHRB website (webcast).
 The Board meeting agenda and supporting package of materials are available on the website. ...

 Read More →